basilpaul/apps/README.md

 Deployments
 -----------
-Kubernetes performs rolling deployment of the application out of box To deploy a new version:
+Kubernetes performs rolling deployment of the application out of box.
+To deploy a new version:
 1. Increment the image version and build the docker image:
 2. docker build -t myrest:2.0 .
 3. Update the rest-deployment.yaml with the new version of image